JamesHooMY/Restaurant_Forum/README.md

 ***
 # Features
 1. Register your own account or using your facebook/google account directly to start create your expense list
-2. All expenses will be summaried on the main page, you can edit or delete them.
-3. Search the expenses by categories or months.
+2. All restaurants can be easily search by clicking the types of cuisine.

 ***
 ## Login page